[4 MIN READ]

 - Get plenty of sleep.
 You need at least 7 hours of sleep every night to rest and recharge – and reduce your chances of getting sick from viruses like COVID-19.

 - Exercise.
 It can be hard to stay active during cancer treatments but doing what you can may help boost your immunity.
 A short walk or some quick stretches may be enough to keep your blood flowing and reduce the overall stress on your body and its immune system.
 Talk to your doctor about what exercise routine is best for you.

 - Avoid people who are sick.
 Cancer patients should always be careful about who they are around.
 That includes anyone who has any symptoms of illness.
-And with COVID-19, people can be asymptomatic so it’s even more important to make safe choices about attending gatherings during the holidays.
+And with COVID-19, people can be asymptomatic so it’s even more important to make safe choices about attending gatherings.

 - Spice up your life.
 Certain herbs and spices may help improve your immunity.
 Take it slow because cancer treatments have been shown to upset the stomach and cause nausea and diarrhea.

 - Limit your trips.
 With COVID-19 still circulating in the community, one of the best things you can do is limit your trips out of the house.
 Healthcare appointments are essential, but some can be shifted to telehealth visits, or maybe you qualify for home health services.
 Ask your doctor about what options are available to you.
 And, be confident that when you do visit us, your safety is our priority.